-\xhdr{Loss Trends} As shown in Fig. \ref{fig:finalepoch}, the three models exhibit results consistent with those reported in our previous section's training experiments.
-Specifically, Tinyllama-1.1B and Gemma-2B demonstrate the steady training loss behavior typical of smaller models, while LLaMA-3-8B displays the sharp loss reduction characteristic of larger models at each epoch.
-On another note, due to its shorter context length, Tinyllama-1.1B starts with a lower training loss than Gemma-2B, highlighting the challenge in capturing long-range dependencies within 8k token sequences.
+\xhdr{Loss Trends} In Fig. \ref{fig:finalepoch}, we report the training loss across three models.
+Note that all sub-8B parameter models exhibited similar trends to those of Gemma-2B and Tinyllama-1.1B shown in Fig. \ref{fig:finalepoch}.
+These models, in particular, demonstrate steady training loss behavior, while LLaMA-3-8B displays the sharp loss reduction characteristic of larger models at each epoch depicted in the previous section.

 \xhdr{Evaluation Settings} We evaluate the LLMs on Tele-Eval using the three metrics discussed in Section \ref{sec:evaluationmetrics}, generating model answers through greedy decoding of 100 new tokens with the prompt provided in Appendix \ref{appendix:prompts}.
 To assess the impact of our training on other LLM capabilities, we evaluate our models on three additional benchmarks: MMLU \cite{hendrycks2021measuring} for general world knowledge, HellaSWAG \cite{zellers-etal-2019-hellaswag} for commonsense understanding, and GSM-8K \cite{cobbe2021trainingverifierssolvemath} for mathematical reasoning abilities.
 All evaluations, including Tele-Eval and the additional benchmarks, are conducted in a zero-shot setting.